rust-lang/rust/docs/user/features.md

 In VS Code, the following settings can be used to configure the inlay hints:

-* `rust-analyzer.inlayHintOpts.displayType` configure which types of inlay hints are shown.
+* `rust-analyzer.inlayHints.typeHints` - enable hints for inferred types.
+* `rust-analyzer.inlayHints.parameterHints` - enable hints for function parameters.
-* `rust-analyzer.inlayHintOpts.maxLength` — shortens the hints if their length exceeds the value specified.
+* `rust-analyzer.inlayHints.maxLength` — shortens the hints if their length exceeds the value specified.
 If no value is specified (`null`), no shortening is applied.

 **Note:** VS Code does not have native support for inlay hints [yet](https://github.com/microsoft/vscode/issues/16221) and the hints are implemented using decorations.
 This approach has limitations, the caret movement and bracket highlighting near the edges of the hint may be weird: